Updated April 9, 2019

 The host machines on which instances run occasionally need to be removed from their data centers for maintenance or replacement.

 AWS: Users must manually migrate their affected instances from host machines, either by rebooting the instances or recreating them using instance snapshots.

 Google Cloud: Live migration automatically and transparently migrates affected instances.

 Connectivity between VPCs

-Both AWS and GCP enable networking connections between VPCs.
+Both AWS and Google Cloud enable networking connections between VPCs.

 VPC Peering enables connections to VPCs within or between AWS Accounts, or regions.